-&lt;sup>5 The Debtor asserts that the balance after the payment of the initial payment detailed above on the Plan Closing Date is \$3,484,407.12 and was calculated as follows: \$3,432,000, plus accumulated per diem interest since the Petition Date of \$127,407.12 (assuming a June 1 Plan Closing Date) for a total secured claim of \$3,559,407.12 less the payment of \$75,000 on the Plan Closing Date prior to any allowance of allocated attorney's fees under \$506.
-If fees have to be determined by the Bankruptcy Court, then those portions of the Allowed Secured Claim of SAP that are not attorney's fees be the basis for the payments made from and after the Plan Closing Date and the attorney's fees determined du upon entry of an order setting such fees added into the payment stream and amortized over the balance of payments then remaining.

-payment being due on the 5th of the next full month after the Plan Closing Date.
+&lt;sup>9 The Debtor asserts that the balance after the payment of the initial payment detailed above on the Plan Closing Date is \$3,484,407.12 and was calculated as follows: \$3,432,000, plus accumulated per diem interest since the Petition Date of \$127,407.12 (assuming a June 1 Plan Closing Date) for a total secured claim of \$3,559,407.12 less the payment of \$75,000 on the Plan Closing Date prior to any allowance of allocated attorney's fees under \$506.
+However the actual allowed amount will be a function of the Confirmation Date.
+If fees have to be determined by four (144) monthly payments of \$34,002.59 (or as that amount is nominally modified to account for the final determined amount) with the first payment being due on the 5th of the next full month after the Plan Closing Date.
 The Allowed Secured Claim of SAP is over-secured and shall be entitled to the addition of its attorneys' fees pursuant to Code § 506(b) as either allowed by the Bankruptcy Court or as agreed upon by the Debtor to the amount of its Allowed Secured Claim.
 There is no pre-payment penalty if the Debtor determines, in the exercise of its business judgment, to pay the then due principal balance and accrued interest.
 This class is impaired and is entitled to vote.

 5. Class 5: Secured Joint Claim of SAP and Four S: Class 5 shall consist of the Secured Claim of SAP and Four S [POC #6] as allowed on the Confirmation Date.
 The Class 5 Joint Secured Claim of SAP and Four S is assertedly secured by equipment specifically listed in a July 18, 2014 security agreement generally located at the Ancillary Processing Facility.
-The Secured Joint Claim of SAP and Four S shall become an Allowed Secured Claim on the Effective Date secured by: a) the equipment specifically listed in the security agreement set forth in POC #5; and b) a lien on the leasehold interest that the Debtor will have on the Effective Date as to the Ancillary Processing Facility Lease, provided that: i) SAP and Four S cause Sundown State Bank to tender the APF Lease Release; ii) the City of San Angelo Resolution, detailed in Plan Section 5.01 is approved as a part of the Plan; and iii) the Plan is confirmed and closes on the Plan Closing Date.
-Absent the tendering of the APF Lease Release by Sundown State Bank, the Secured Joint Claim of SAP and Four S is a Disputed Claim.
-The Secured Joint Claim of SAP and Four S shall be paid \$50,000 on the Plan Closing Date and the balance paid, with interest at six percent (6%) per annum, over one hundred forty four (144) monthly payments of \$27,313.83 with the first payment being due on the 5th of the next full month after the Plan Closing Date.
+The Secured Joint Claim of SAP and Four S shall become an Allowed Secured Claim on the Effective Date secured by: a) the equipment specifically listed in the security agreement set forth in POC #5; and b) a lien on the leasehold interest that the Debtor will have on the Effective Date as to the Ancillary Processing Facility Lease, provided that: i) the City of San Angelo Resolution, detailed in Plan Section 5.01 (specifically Plan Exhibits 5.01A and 5.01B) is approved as a part of the Plan; and ii) the Plan is confirmed and closes on the Plan Closing Date.
+The Secured Joint Claim of SAP and Four S shall be paid \$50,000 on the Plan Closing Date and the balance paid, with interest at six percent (6%) per annum, over one hundred forty four (144) monthly payments of \$27,313.83 (or as that amount is nominally modified to account for the final determined amount) with the first payment being due on the 5th of the next full month after the Plan Closing Date.
 The Joint Secured Claim of SAP and Four S is over-secured and shall be entitled to the addition of its attorneys' fees pursuant to Code § 506(b) as either allowed by the Bankruptcy Court or as agreed upon by the Debtor to the amount of its Allowed Secured Claim.
 There is no pre-payment penalty if the Debtor determines, in the exercise of its business judgment, to pay the then due principal balance and accrued interest.
 This class is impaired and is entitled to vote.